kmaull-ucar/nsf-awards-api/readme.md

 ### Using the Crossref Search service to get publication metadata
-You can take a look at the [API documentation at Crossref](http://search.crossref.org/help/api), but using the free-form `/links` endpoint, you may get the DOI for a citation fragment (e.g. title).
+You can take a look at the [API documentation at Crossref](http://search.crossref.org/help/api), by using the free-form `/links` endpoint, you may get the DOI for a citation fragment (e.g. title).
 From that, you can get the full metadata record using [Crossref's DOI metadata lookup service](http://www.crosscite.org/cn/).

 The two methods here achieve that result quite nicely :